alxm/faur/README.md

 $ make run FAUR_PATH=../../../faur
 ```

-Move the square with the arrow keys or with a game controller:

 ![Hello, World screenshot](./media/hello.gif "Hello, World screenshot")

+Move the square with the arrow keys or with a game controller.

 ### hello/src/main.c